mavryk-network/flexmasa/README.md

 ```

 After starting up the mini-network, Flextesa will originate a transaction
-optimistic rollup called `tourbox` at bock level `10` and start a transaction
+optimistic rollup called `torubox` at block level `10` and start a transaction
 rollup operator node.
 Like the scripts above, the Alice and Bob account will be
 included by default.